 The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
+Ohio's state of emergency ended in June 2021 while the national state of emergency continues.
+During 2021, the Township received COVID-19 funding.
 The financial impact of COVID-19 and the continuing emergency measures will impact subsequent periods of the Township.
+The impact on the Township's future operating costs, revenues, and additional recovery from emergency funding, either federal or state, cannot be estimated.
 The Township's investment portfolio fluctuates with market conditions, and due to market volatility, the amount of gains or losses that will be realized in subsequent periods, if any, cannot be determined.
-In addition, the impact on the Township's future operating costs, revenues, and additional recovery from emergency funding, either federal or state, cannot be estimated.